 Summer Swim Activities

-Register today for our Summer Fun Swim Camp!
+Registration NOW OPEN for our Summer Fun Swim Camp!
 The camp is open to ages 6 thru 12 years old with or without swimming experience.
 The one-week camp will be filled with pool activities, exercise, games and crafts.
 The pool activities will be led and supervised by our American Red Cross Certified Lifeguards and will introduce and incorporate the American Red Cross Water Safety Program.
 Additional pool supervision will be provided by our certified, qualified, experienced, and friendly staff and will also help with crafts, games, and snacks!

 The American Red Cross wants to help parents, caregivers, and kids to learn and share water safety knowledge and skills together.
 If your child isn't able to take formal swim lessons right now, you can still help them learn to be safer around backyard pools, ponds or other natural bodies of water.
 We'll be providing the campers with resources to help them learn about water safety while having fun in and around water.